Panama City, Panama

 “Will I be safe as a gay man in Panama?
 Can my partner and I live openly?”

-A Complete Guide to Moving to Panama for LGBTQ+ Expats — free
+A complete guide to moving to Panama for LGBTQ+ expats

 Everything in one place.
-Visas, costs, healthcare, the LGBTQ+ social scene, legal protections for couples, and a 13-step relocation plan.
+Visas, costs, healthcare, the LGBTQ+ social scene, legal protections for couples, and a 13-step relocation checklist.
+No sales pitch.
+No course upsell.
+Just the guide, free, because this information should exist.

 Two gay Americans.
 One big move.

-GayExpatPanama.com exists because we couldn’t find a resource that treated LGBTQ+ people as the primary audience.
-Every guide we found either ignored our specific concerns entirely or addressed them in a paragraph at the end.
-We wanted the version where our questions were at the center.
+GayExpatsPanama.com exists because we couldn’t find a resource that treated LGBTQ+ people as the primary audience.
+Every guide we found addressed our concerns in a paragraph at the end.
+We wanted the version where our questions are at the center.